 What Niseko lacks in size it makes up for in the powder.
 Think of it as “Deep Not Steep.”
 It’s true that Niseko is not world renowned for its crazy terrain or scale, but it is internationally known for the epic snow dumps it receives from December to April.

-Because of its northern location, Niseko is slammed with weather fronts that come over from the Siberia.
+Because of its northern location, Niseko is slammed with weather fronts that come over from Siberia.
 The result is ridiculous amounts of fluffy goodness almost every day.
 This isn’t just regular powder either, it’s JAPOW!
 Or in other words very light dry fluffy snow that is perfect for riding.

 Seriously, the quality of this snow is unlike any we’ve ever seen before.
-It’s hard to make is a snowball sometimes because it just doesn’t stick.
+It’s hard to make a snowball sometimes because it just doesn’t stick.

 Niseko receives an average of 15-18 meters of snowfall a season making it one of the snowiest ski resorts in the world.

 Don’t believe me?
 Take a trip out for yourself!

 You May Never See the Sun at Niseko Ski Resort

 Well, you didn’t think the snow fell from the sun, did you?
 Yep, with all this snow means lots of cloudy days.